ayryx-systems/adsb-history/README.md

 - Directional arrows at each data point showing aircraft track (direction of travel)
 - Color-coded arrows based on altitude (blue = low altitude, red = high altitude)
 - Gaps in ADSB data are clearly visible as missing arrows
+- **Viewport-based rendering** for performance - only renders markers visible in the current viewport, automatically updates as you pan/zoom
 - Hover over arrows to see altitude, ground speed, track, and timestamp
 - Start/end markers with altitude information
 - Flight metadata display (ICAO, registration, aircraft type, date)
 - Altitude range and duration statistics
+- Optional data thinning (`--thin N`) for very large traces
 - No dependencies - uses Leaflet via CDN

 **Output:**